mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_object.md

 ### Class Inheritance

-Inheritance can be performed in combinations of `Abstract Class <- Abstract Class`, `Abstract Class <- Class`, and `Class <- Class`.
+Inheritance can be performed with combinations of `abstract class<-abstract class`, `abstract class<-class`, and `class<-class`.
-The way to implement it is the same as in Java.
+The implementation method is the same as in Java.
-The code example shows `Abstract Class <- Class`.
+The code example shows `abstract class<-class`.
 Other cases are omitted as the implementation does not change.

 ```mermaid
 classDiagram